seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

   additional code for a subclass of the ``TargetInstrInfo`` class to represent machine instructions supported by the target machine.

-* Describe the selection and conversion of the LLVM IR from a Directed Acyclic Graph (DAG) representation of instructions to native target-specific instructions.
+* Describe the selection and conversion of the LLVM37 IR from a Directed Acyclic Graph (DAG) representation of instructions to native target-specific instructions.
 Use TableGen to generate code that matches patterns and selects instructions based on additional information in a target-specific